Spur Cell Anemia

 Approach Considerations

-The poor general status of acanthocytic patients limits the use of surgical care.
-Splenectomy may improve the hemolytic anemia.
-However, these patients are severely ill and, in most cases, cannot undergo surgery.
+The poor general status of acanthocytic patients limits the use of splenectomy.
+Although splenectomy can potentially improve hemolytic anemia, most of these patients are severely ill and cannot undergo surgery.

 Genetic counseling is offered to families of patients with abetalipoproteinemia and chorea-acanthocytosis syndromes.